osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/V1/Configuration/pi-adapter-for-structured-data-files-data-selection-configuration.md

 1. Open a command line session.
 Change directory to the location of `ConfigureDataSelection.json`.

-1. Enter the following cURL command to configure the structured data files data selection.
+1. Enter the following cURL command (which uses the `POST` method) to initialize the data selection configuration.

       ```bash
-      curl -d "@ConfigureDataSelection.json" -H "Content-Type: application/json" -X POST "http://localhost:5590/api/v1/configuration/SDF1/DataSelection/"
+      curl -d "@ConfigureDataSelection.json" -H "Content-Type: application/json" -X POST "http://localhost:5590/api/v1/configuration/StructuredDataFiles1/DataSelection"
       ```

     **Notes:**

-    * If using a non-default port, update `5590` to the port number you are using.
+    * If you installed the adapter to listen on a non-default port, update `5590` to the port number in use.
-    * If using a component ID other than `SDF1`, update the endpoint with your chosen component ID.
+    * If you use a component ID other than `StructuredDataFiles1`, update the endpoint with your chosen component ID.
-    * See [REST URLs](#rest-urls) for a list of other REST operations you can perform.
+    * For a list of other REST operations you can perform, like updating or deleting a data selection configuration, see [REST URLs](#rest-urls).

 ## Structured Data Files data selection schema